 of nutrients means it activates the nutrients so that it gets absorbed and utilised in body well.

-Overall, it is probably best to add more raw and fresh fruits and vegetables in your diet and not to rely on cooked vegetables to meet your Vitamin C requirement.
-While for better retention in cooked food, it is recommended to cook the vegetables at low heat with small amounts of water for short periods to minimize the loss of vitamin C.
+Overall, it is probably best to add more raw and fresh fruits and vegetables to your diet and not rely on cooked vegetables to meet your Vitamin C requirement.
+For better nutrient absorption in cooked food, it is recommended to cook the vegetables at low heat with small amounts of water for a short period to minimize the loss of vitamin C.

 You may also consider taking a vitamin C or multivitamin supplement as it is a great, convenient and straightforward way to boost your vitamin C intake if you struggle to get enough from your diet.

 - Vitamin C, Jens Lykkesfeldt, Advances in Nutrition Journal, 2014, doi: 10.3945/an.113.005157, (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3884093/)